-To be eligible for Covered Services, you must be enrolled and covered under the Contract.
-To be eligible to enroll as a Member you must meet the eligibility criteria listed below:
+To be eligible for covered services, you must be enrolled and covered under the contract.
+To be eligible to enroll as a member you must meet the eligibility criteria listed below:

-- 1. The primary Member must currently live in the Service Area; - 2.
-Be a Qualified Individual eligible for coverage through the Exchange; - 3.
-Not be eligible for coverage under an employer group health or medical policy, unless determined eligible by the Exchange; and - 4.
-Not be eligible for Medicare on the date coverage begins.
+- 1. Currently live in the service area; - 2.
+Be a qualified individual eligible for coverage through the Exchange; and - 3.
+Not be eligible for coverage under an employer group health or medical policy.